LocalJoost/LocalJoost.github.io/_posts/2023-05-10-Building-HoloLensMRTK3-applications-on-an-Azure-virtual-Machine-using-GitHub-Actions.markdown

 ### Long path

 Windows drags a *long* history behind it, and one of them is the 260 character maximum file path length.
-This will potentially make us run into problems, partly because the runners extract the project into an already deep folder structure (C:\\actions-runner\\_work\\projectname\\projectname), partly because the packages in the MRTK3 have a long name, and parlty because Unity itself unpacks that in a very verbose way.
+This will potentially make us run into problems, partly because the runners extract the project into an already deep folder structure (C:\\actions-runner\\_work\\projectname\\projectname), partly because the packages in the MRTK3 have a long name, and partly because Unity itself unpacks that in a very verbose way.
 Long story short: you will probably need to make [the long path registry setting](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later)

 ### Log folder